Rappsilber-Laboratory/xidocs/md/views/3dngl.md

 * Show All Proteins - show proteins in multiple protein PDBs that aren't potentially involved in the current set of filtered cross-links.
 * Show Distance Labels - displayed cross-links are annotated with a small label showing their length in Angstroms.
 These show up regardless for selected or highlighted cross-links.
 * Protein Chain Label Style - Long, Short, None, Fixed Size - a set of radio buttons for deciding the content of the label annotating each protein.
 Long for a verbose description which NGL pulls from the PDB file (plus the short description), short for a label with the protein name and chain index, and none to remove these labels altogether.
 A final checkbox, "Fixed Size", determines whether these labels stay a fixed size when the structure is zoomed in or out.

+Finally, the "Export" dropdown offers three options for exporting various parts of the PDB/cross-links combinations.

+* PDB & Cross-Links - Exports a basic copy of the PDB file (ATOM records only) with a number of LINK and CONECT files that represent cross-links that can be fully plotted within the structure.
+Since this is a PDB file, there is a limit of 100,000 atoms and structures with more than one model (NGL fuses PDBs by giving them different model indices) cannot have their inter-model cross-links successfully exported.
+This can be used in various molecule viewers but usually requires trial and error to figure out how to get the cross-links to appear in each one.

+* Pymol Command File - Exports a Pymol command file that will reload and render the cross-links in the Pymol viewer.
+This supports multiple PDB files and inter-model/PDB cross-links, but obviously is limited to Pymol only.

+* Haddock Distance Restraints File - for us with the [HADDOCK](https://haddock.science.uu.nl/services/HADDOCK2.2/) structure docker, this exports all the inter-model cross-links in a format compatible with the HADDOCK tool.
+These inter-model cross-links tend to be those we know exist between two pdb files, but since we cannot be sure of the PDB's relative orientation their distances are meaningless.
+However, HADDOCK can use their existence and restrictions based on cross-linker length to calculate the correct (or near to) orientation.

 There is one remaining button which sits by itself, "Download Image as PNG", which will download a PNG (bitmap format) file of the current state of the 3D view.
 A vector graphic format is not available for this view.
 The filename will include information on search id and current filter settings.